DiedrichsenLab/Functional_Fusion/docs/02atlas.rst

 Defining new Atlases or Regions
 -------------------------------
-If an Atlas or Region is not defined in the repository, you can obtain a new Atlas object by calling the constructor of the Atlas class.
+If an atlas or region is not defined in the repository, you can obtain a new Atlas object by calling the constructor of the Atlas class.

 .. code-block:: python